-- professional advisers who we instruct on your behalf or refer you to, such as other solicitors, advocates, accountants, tax advisors or other experts; - other third parties where necessary to carry out your instructions, for example your mortgage/loan provider or the Land Register of Scotland in the case of a property transaction or Companies House; - our group companies: Davidson Chalmers Stewart (Secretarial Services Limited) and Davidson Chalmers Stewart (Nominees) Limited - our insurers and brokers; - external auditors, for example in relation to ISO accreditation and the audit carried out by our accountants; - our banks.
+- professional advisers who we instruct on your behalf or refer you to, such as other solicitors, advocates, accountants, tax advisors or other experts; - other third parties where necessary to carry out your instructions, for example your mortgage/loan provider or the Land Register of Scotland in the case of a property transaction or Companies House; - our group companies namely the Irwin Mitchell Group and more regulatory information can be found about them here: Irwin Mitchell Group. - our insurers and brokers; - external auditors, for example in relation to ISO accreditation and the audit carried out by our accountants; - our banks.